canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ## Approvals

 Similar to open data or information covered by the Open Government Directive, the release of open source code under open source software (OSS) licences, requires appropriate department or agency approvals.
-Currently this is assumed to be the Assistant Deputy Minister (ADM), or any other person named by the ADM, and the Information Management Senior Official (IMSO) of departments and agencies (see [Copyright Law, Ownership of Copyright](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-7)).
+Currently this is assumed to be the Assistant Deputy Minister (ADM), or any other person named by the ADM, (because of the assignment of rights by an open source software licence) and the Information Management Senior Official (IMSO) of departments and agencies (like open information).

 ## Intellectual Property

 ### Copyright

-The [Copyright Act](http://laws-lois.justice.gc.ca/eng/acts/C-42/index.html) provides that where any work is, or has been, prepared or published by or under the direction or control of Her Majesty or any government department, the copyright in the work shall, subject to any agreement with the author, belong to Her Majesty (Section 12).
+The [Ownership of Copyright](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-7) provides that where any work is, or has been, prepared or published by or under the direction or control of Her Majesty or any government department, the copyright in the work shall, subject to any agreement with the author, belong to Her Majesty.
 This applies to source code.

-However, Government of Canada employees have moral rights in the works they create, unless they choose to waive these rights (Section 14.1).
+However, Government of Canada employees have [Moral Rights](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-8) and as the author of a work has the right to the integrity of the work and the right to be associated with the work as its author by name or under a pseudonym and the right to remain anonymous.

+#### Identify yourself as an employee of the Government of Canada

-Use your full name and Government of Canada email address for contributions.
+Use your full name and Government of Canada email address for your code contributions.

 #### Appropriate Government of Canada Copyright Identification

-© Her Majesty the Queen in Right of Canada, as represented by the Minister of (legal departmental name), (year of publication).
+Copyright (c) Her Majesty the Queen in Right of Canada, as represented by the Minister of (legal departmental name), (year of publication).

 ### Licencing

-The owner of the copyright in any work may assign the right and may grant any interest in the right by licence, but no assignment or grant is valid unless it is in writing signed by the owner of the right in respect of which the assignment or grant is made, or by the owner’s duly authorized agent (Section 13).
+The [Ownership of Copyright, Assignments and Licences](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-7) provides that the owner of the copyright in any work may assign the right and may grant any interest in the right by licence.
+However no assignment or grant is valid unless it is in writing signed by the owner of the right in respect of which the assignment or grant is made, or by the owner’s duly authorized agent (the ADM ??).

 #### Choosing an open source software licence